coreui/coreui/docs/content/components/toasts.md

 </div>
 {{< /example >}}

-For systems that generate more notifications, consider using a wrapping element so they can easily stack.
+For systems that generate more notifications, consider using a wrapping element to allow them to stack easily.

 {{< example class="bg-dark docs-example-toasts p-0" >}}
 <div aria-live="polite" aria-atomic="true" class="position-relative">